Sad fans rush to buy tickets to Bowie expo

 Normally, the museum is closed on Mondays but as the news broke of Bowie's death, staff decided to open up exceptionally from midday.
 They have also opened a condolence book for visitors to sign.

-"When we learned the exhibition was going to be opened during the day, we jumped into the car without even eating breakfast," said Helen Julio, 60, who had driven some 200 kilometres (120 miles) to the museum with her partner.
+Helen Julio, 60, agreed saying: "When we learned the exhibition was going to be opened during the day, we jumped into the car without even eating breakfast."
+She and her partner drove some 200 kilometres (120 miles) to the museum.

 Her voice breaking with emotion, another fan Suzanna Lemstra, 58, said even though she had seen the exhibition several times she wanted to "be here where he is so present."

 "He inspired me a lot, even when I was young.
 He was very courageous and showed that you can be different."

 Museum director Bluhm was also saddened by the news of Bowie's death.

 "We've been working for such a long time on this exhibition that you feel as if you know David Bowie intimately, even though we've never met him," said Bluhm.